esa-tu-darmstadt/tapasco/README.md

 *   Intel x86_64 arch
 *   Linux kernel 4.4+
 *   Fedora 26+, Ubuntu 16.04+
-*   Fedora 24/25 does not support debug mode
+*   Fedora 24/25 does not support debug mode due to GCC bug
 *   Bash Shell 4.2.x+

 Other setups likely work as well, but are untested.